marianoqueirel/deviget-reddit/README.md

 ## Tech notes

+- One big tech debt is moving all inline styles to classes or css objects.
+I've prioritized other things.
 - The APP starts the sagas automatically without triggering the initial flow from component effects.
-- I've used two different ways to manage async API calls just to different way to manage this flows.
+- I've used two different ways to manage async API calls just to show different ways to manage that:
   - Catching the error on the proper requests service and returns mapped objects.
   - try / catch block on the sagas generator.
-- The apps allows us for 5 seconds from we pressed on "Dismiss All Posts" to restore them.
-I used redux-saga solution but it could be achieve using store for preservation.
+- The apps allows us for 5 seconds since we press "Dismiss All Posts" button to restore dismissed posts.
+I used redux-saga solution for that but it could be achieved using redux store for data preservation.

 ## Tech debts and TODOs

-- Reuse Sagas to get posts and next page posts instead of repeat code.
+- Reuse Sagas generator to get posts and next page posts instead of repeat code.
-- We could abstract into one single method the axios method an reuse it on all the calls
+- We could abstract into one single method the axios engine and then reuse i.
 - SwipeableDrawer is being mounted / unmounted every time we trigger it, we can could avoid behavior to improve performance and to not lose the scroll position.
+The scroll position inside the SwipeableDrawer could be achieved using a method of the react-window's List.
-- Use Context to avoid prop drilling for swipeable side bar functionality
+- Use Context to avoid prop drilling for swipeable side bar functionality (open and close)
-- Add loader component
 - Animation when dismiss all posts
 - Add unit testing
 - Error handling